aurora-scheduler/website-tools/README.md

 ### Generating the site
 To generate the site one only needs to run `rake2.0` after performing the setup tasks mentioned above.
-This will download the latest Apache Aurora documentation contained in the `docs` folder, integrate them into the site, and generate all other files within the source folder.
+This will download the latest Aurora Scheduler documentation contained in the `docs` folder, integrate them into the site, and generate all other files within the source folder.